Palais Fugger taxis

 The 20th and 21st centuries are known as the information age.
 The internet revolutionised almost every aspect of life.
 The major changes that took place around 1500 also had a lot to do with new ways of disseminating news.
 The production and distribution of news, information and ideas was revolutionised thanks to two innovations.
 The printing press made it easier to reproduce information.
 Around the same time, a more efficient postal system began to be established in the Holy Roman Empire.
 The story of the Taxis family, who organised this postal service, is an example of the development opportunities offered by the early modern period around 1500.
 It is closely linked to the Habsburgs and the city of Innsbruck, which for a short time under Emperor Maximilian was not only the royal seat but also the European postal centre.

-A few years after Maximilian's death, the Taxis' courier service was also opened up to private mail.
-On the one hand, this enabled the emperor to reduce the costs of his service, and on the other, it allowed him to spy on other participants in the postal system.
-In the post offices there were Black chambersin which suspicious letters were opened.
+A few years after Maximilian's death, the Taxis' courier service also opened up to private mail.
+The Habsburg had been a defaulter and the costs had to be covered.
+Passenger transport was also offered as a service.
+On the one hand, this made it possible to reduce the costs of the service, and on the other hand, it allowed them to spy on other participants in the postal system.
+The postmasters also acted as a kind of secret service.
+The Counter-Reformation and the military used the postal service for their own purposes.
+In the individual post offices there were Black chambersin which suspicious letters were opened.

-When the Heilige Römische Reich When the Thurn und Taxis were dissolved in 1806, they were able to claim the postal service for themselves in some German principalities, but things slowly went downhill for their service.
-The service was increasingly monopolised by the state.
+By controlling European communications, the Taxis gained power, influence and wealth.
+From 1650, the family called itself Thurn und Taxis.
+Nothing was left of the old Tasso, which means badger.
+It was only with the centralisation and the new understanding of the state of the 17th century Enlightenment that their star began to sink.
+In 1769, the postal regulations of the Taxis family for Vorderösterreich were abolished.
+The upheavals of the Napoleonic Wars brought further changes.
+When the Heilige Römische Reich When the Thurn und Taxis were dissolved in 1806, they were only able to claim the postal service for themselves in a few German principalities.
+The service was increasingly monopolised.
+Post offices became symbols of the penetration of state power in the public sphere.
 In 1908, the new main post office was built in Maximilianstraße in Innsbruck according to the plans of Natale Tommasi.
 As with railway stations, the architecture of the building was no different from other large post offices within the Habsburg Empire.
-Those who conducted their postal business as subjects of Emperor Franz Joseph I were to be able to do so between Trento and Lemberg in the same look and feel.
+Those who conducted their postal business as subjects of Emperor Franz Joseph I were to be able to do so in the same look and feel throughout the entire monarchy between Trento and Lviv.

-Until 1969, the Old Post Officewhich at times was also owned by the Thurn und Taxis family.
-After the First World War, they lost their aristocratic privilege.
+After the First World War, the Thurn and Taxis lost their aristocratic privileges.
 However, many of the castles, estates and palaces throughout Europe are still owned by the family today.
-Looking at shipping and courier services today, it is clear that the state-monopolised postal service was only a brief interlude in the 19th and 20th centuries.
-Today, UPS, Hermes, DHL & Co characterise this economic sector.
-Unlike the Taxis family, however, they have to console themselves with filthy lucre and are not elevated to the nobility.
-The Palais Fugger-Taxis in Innsbruck is still a reminder of the emperor's postmasters.
+Until 1969, opposite the main post office was the Old Post Officewhich at times was also owned by the Thurn und Taxis family.
+Since the turn of the millennium, the postal service has followed in the footsteps of the Taxis family.
+Mail order and courier services are increasingly passing into private hands.
+The state-monopolised postal system of the 20th century was perhaps only a brief intermezzo.
+Unlike the Taxis family, however, DHL, UPS & CO have to console themselves with filthy lucre and are not elevated to the nobility.
+The Palais Fugger-Taxis in Innsbruck, on the other hand, is still a reminder of the emperor's postmasters.

 Jakob Fugger: the richest man in history

-Monarchs and aristocrats in Europe financed their courts and warfare through tithes.
+Jakob and his brothers also initially traded cotton with the wealthy northern Italian cities in the good family tradition.
+In Venice, the financial centre of the eastern Mediterranean, Jakob Fugger became acquainted with the art of double-entry bookkeeping and the intricacies of progressive Italian finance.
+He realised that there was more to be earned from money transactions and loans than from cotton.
+The monarchs and aristocrats of Europe financed their courts and wars in the Middle Ages through the Tithe.
 This tax was paid by the peasants within the feudal system.
-Warfare in particular had become more expensive, fuelled by modern firearms.
-Therefore, this tithe was often no longer sufficient.
+Warfare in particular had become increasingly expensive in the 15th century, fuelled by modern firearms.
+As a result, the tithe was often no longer sufficient.
 The legitimisation as God's representative on earth had worked for monarchs up to this point, but around 1500, the sounding coin and interest in the form of financial capitalism slowly but surely began to replace God as the ultimate authority.

-However, this was not the end of the Fuggers' political influence - in fact, it was only just beginning.
+However, this was not the end of the Fuggers' political influence on world politics.
 When the Tyrolean estates deposed Siegmund in 1490 due to his disastrous business behaviour, Maximilian I succeeded him as Prince of Tyrol.
-Fugger was clever enough to back the new ruler.
+Fugger was clever enough to back the new sovereign.
 The word credit, which goes back to the Latin credereThe choice shows that he believed in Maximilian.
 Fugger believed in a powerful Maximilian as his best asset.
-He financed Maximilian's election as Holy Roman Emperor in 1493, thereby securing his influence.
+He financed Maximilian's election as Holy Roman Emperor in 1493, thereby securing his influence and elevation to the nobility.
+It was also Fugger who sponsored the double wedding in Vienna, Maximilian's masterpiece of marriage policy, which made Hungary part of the Habsburg Empire.
 When Maximilian died in 1519, Fugger repeated this and used his financial power to have Maximilian's grandson Charles V elected emperor.
-It was also Fugger who sponsored the Vienna double wedding, Maximilian's masterpiece of marriage policy, which made Hungary part of the Habsburg Empire.
+A loan of 540,000 guilders went from the Fuggers to the Habsburgs to pay for advertising and bribes.
+In return, Charles V granted Fugger rights to mines in Spain and South America, where slaves worked under inhumane conditions to keep this wheel of exploitation and corruption turning

-It is estimated that at the time of his death, Fugger's financial empire handled around 50% of the Tyrol's state budget and 10% of the assets of the Heiligen Römischen Reiches owned.
-Jakob Fugger was elevated to the nobility as an expression of his solidarity and probably also of his obligations.
+The Fuggers granted the Habsburgs an estimated two million guilders in loans between 1487 and 1525 alone.
+One florin was equivalent to 60 crowns.
+A day labourer earned around 6 crowns at that time.
+This sum could have been used to employ almost 55,000 people a day for a year.
+A large part of this debt was paid off with rights of use to Tyrolean assets and increased taxes.
+It is estimated that at the time of his death, Fugger's financial empire handled around 50% of the Tyrolean state budget and 10% of the Tyrolean state's assets.
+Heiligen Römischen Reiches possessed.
 His officials managed mines in Tyrol, the Czech Republic, Slovakia and Spain, financed trading expeditions throughout the then known world and numerous wars in Europe.
 Some historians consider Jakob Fugger to be the richest man in world history.
 How high his fortune was is difficult to convert to today's standards.
 When the FAZ made an attempt in 2016, it came up with 300 billion dollars.
+Like Maximilian I, Jakob Fugger was both a man of power and an educated, devout Catholic.
+Corruption, exploitation, the financing of wars and, out of fear of God and purgatory, the FuggereiThe idea of founding the world's first social housing estate in Augsburg was not out of the question.

-In Innsbruck, the Palais Fugger-Taxis and a small alley between Maria-Theresien-Straße and Landhausplatz are reminders of the Fuggers.
+In Innsbruck, the Palais Fugger-Taxis and a small alley between Maria-Theresien-Straße and Landhausplatz commemorate the Fuggers.
+No reference is made to the way in which the merchant dynasty became wealthy.

 Baroque: art movement and art of living